ollej/rusty-slider/README.md

 Use left and right arrow keys or left and right mouse button to move back and forth between slides.

+Use flag `automatic` to automatically switch slide every N seconds.

 ## Theme

 Create a file called `assets/theme.json` to modify default display values.